Demetrius of Phalerum: Literary works

 Demetrius was the last among the Attic orators worthy of the name, after which the activity went into a decline.
 His orations were characterised as being soft, graceful, and elegant, rather than sublime like those of Demosthenes.
 His numerous writings, the greater part of which he probably composed during his residence in Egypt, embraced a wide range of subjects, and the list of them given by Diogenes Laërtius shows that he was a man of the most extensive acquirements.
-These works, which were partly historical, partly political, partly philosophical (e.g. Aisopeia, a collection of Aesopic Fables), and partly poetical, have all perished.
-The work On Style (Περὶ ἑρμηνείας) which has come down under his name, is the work of a later writer, c.
-2nd century AD.
+These works, which were partly historical, partly political, partly philosophical (such as Aisopeia, a collection of Aesopic Fables), and partly poetical, have all perished.
+The work On Style (Περὶ ἑρμηνείας) which has come down under his name, may be the work of a later writer.

 Education and arts

 The performance of tragedy had fallen into disuse in Athens, on account of the great expense involved.
 In order to afford the people less costly and yet intellectual amusement, he caused the Homeric and other poems to be recited on the stage by rhapsodists.

 According to Strabo, Demetrius inspired the creation of the Mouseion, the location of the Library of Alexandria, which was modelled after the arrangement of Aristotle's school.
 The Mouseion contained a peripatos (covered walkway), a syssition (room for communal dining) and a categorized organization of scrolls.

 According to the earliest source of information, the pseudepigraphic Letter of Aristeas composed between c.
 180, the library was initially organized by Demetrius of Phaleron, under the reign of Ptolemy I Soter (c.
 367).
 Other sources claim it was instead created under the reign of his son Ptolemy II (283–246 BC).